initc3/ic3-website/content/events/winter-retreat-2016.md

 ---

 IC3 staff and members gather twice per year to discuss the major technical challenges and innovative solutions to widespread blockchain adoption.
-Our Sponsor Member Chain is hosting this 2-day Retreat at their offices in SF.
+Our Sponsor Member Chain hosted this 2-day Retreat at their offices in SF.
 Note: IC3 offers two levels of membership: Sponsor Member fees are $450k per year.
 Regular members fees are $150k per year.
 We opened Day 1 to non-members and students as an Open House with a Reception hosted by Chain.